 R. was a member of a prominent political party in Haiti and her former partner was an organizer with the same party.
 Suspected individuals from a rival political party burned the family's home to the ground after threatening R.'s former partner and running him off of the road.
 Fearing for their lives, R., L., and R.'s former partner fled to the United States in 2021.
 Since R. and her former partner are no longer together, they are seeking asylum independently.
 Although R. and L. were issued Notices to Appear (NTA), the Department of Homeland Security (DHS) has not yet filed their NTAs with the immigration court, so R. and L. are not yet in removal proceedings.
 NIJC timely filed their skeletal asylum applications with USCIS.
-Unless and until DHS files their NTAs are filed with the court, R. and L. will be placed into court proceedings.
+Unless and until DHS files their NTAs with the court, USCIS maintains jurisdiction over their asylum applications.
+Once their NTAs are filed with the court, R. and L. will be placed into court proceedings.
 All affidavits and supporting materials will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.
 R. and L. are independently eligible for Temporary Protected Status (TPS) and have TPS applications currently pending before USCIS.